What is sales enablement?

 Better customer insights.

 Sales enablement software gives marketers and sellers greater insights into the customer journey and content performance.
-With actionable insights about how users are engaging with content, marketers gain the metrics they need to optimise existing content and create marketing material that fills any content gaps.
-This leads to more informed selling and decision-making throughout organisations.
-The right sales enablement system also helps teams track customer interactions and prioritise the users that are most likely to convert—driving efficiency across the board.
+With actionable insights about how users are engaging with content, marketers gain the metrics they need to optimize existing content and create marketing material that fills any content gaps.
+This leads to more informed selling and decision-making throughout organizations.
+The right sales enablement system also helps teams track customer interactions and prioritize the users that are most likely to convert—driving efficiency across the board.

 Increased engagement and retention.

-With access to customer insights and unified sales data, sellers can create highly personalised outreach campaigns and customised buying experiences—inspiring brand loyalty and strengthening customer relationships.
-Having sales enablement tools also means organisations can deliver a consistent brand experience across multiple platforms, which increases brand credibility and recognition.
+With access to customer insights and unified sales data, sellers can create highly personalized outreach campaigns and customized buying experiences—inspiring brand loyalty and strengthening customer relationships.
+Having sales enablement tools also means organizations can deliver a consistent brand experience across multiple platforms, which increases brand credibility and recognition.

 Sales enablement best practices

 A well-defined sales enablement plan helps teams work more effectively and efficiently.
 But it’s important to make sure everyone is aligned and knows how to use and access the tools available to them.
 To begin flushing out your sales enablement strategy, consider these best practices to help with your efforts: